awsdocs/aws-freertos-docs/doc_source/userguide/ota-demo.md

 1. If MQTT disconnects, the application suspends the OTA agent, tries to reconnect using exponential delay with jitter, and then resumes the OTA agent\.

-Before you can use OTA updates, complete all prerequisites in the [FreeRTOS Over\-the\-Air Updates](freertos-ota-dev.md)
+Before you can use OTA updates, complete all prerequisites in [FreeRTOS Over\-the\-Air Updates](freertos-ota-dev.md)

 After you complete the setup for OTA updates, download, build, flash, and run the FreeRTOS OTA demo on a platform that supports OTA functionality\.
 Device\-specific demo instructions are available for the following FreeRTOS\-qualified devices:
 + [Texas Instruments CC3220SF\-LAUNCHXL](download-ota-ti.md)